heubachmedia/hmReports-Release/Documentation/Appendix/ObjectProperties.md

 The parameter *valueReal* defines, if the object tip should be interpreted as rich text or not.
 Pass *1* for using multi-styled tip text, otherwise *0*.
 Standard is *0*.
 This option is only available in 4D v12!

 ### hmRep_oprop_Linespacing (83)
 The parameter *valueReal* defines the line spacing of a text object.
-Line space is the extra space between two lines within a multi-lint text.
+Line space is the extra space between two lines within a multi-line text.
 Example: The following picture illustrates a line spacing of 5 pixels (left) and 0 pixels (right):

 ![Line Spacing](../Pictures/LineSpacing.png)